What are Kirk Session records?

 Until the Poor Law (Scotland) Act of 1845, the kirk session was also a key agent in poor relief.
 This is one reason why illegitimate children were such a concern: unless the father was identified and took responsibility the parish might have to support mother and child financially.

 The kirk session would refer more serious cases, serial fornicators for example, to Presbytery.
-The highest court of the Church of Scotland is the General Assembly which meets annually but until the 1990s there was also Synod, the court between Presbytery and the General Assembly.
+This is the next level up, and comprised of the minister and an elder from each parish in the area.
+The highest court of the Church of Scotland is the General Assembly which meets annually.
+Until the 1990s there was also Synod, the court between Presbytery and the General Assembly.

 The value of Kirk Session minutes